maduhu/Documentation/ILP/README.md

 ### PSK Data Format

-The "PSK Data Format" is a data structure closely resembling [HTTP headers](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2), defined for use with the Pre-Shared Key Interledger protocol.
+The _PSK Data Format_ is a data structure closely resembling [HTTP headers](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2), defined for use with the PSK Interledger protocol.
 The same data format is used in the reference implementation of the IPR transport layer and in the Level One Project, because it provides some convenient properties.
 For example, it provides a public headers section so that all connectors in the middle of a payment can

 ### ILP Packet